Judopay/JudoKit-iOS/README.md

 Add `#import <JudoKitObjC/JudoKitObjC.h>` to the top of the file where you want to use the SDK.

 If you are integrating using Cocoapods, follow the steps below (if your integration is based on Carthage, then visit https://github.com/JudoPay/JudoKitObjC/wiki/Carthage.
-If you are integrating the SDK manually then follow the guide here https://github.com/JudoPay/JudoKitObjC/wiki/Manual-integration):

 - You can install CocoaPods with the following command: